muaazmuhamed/DBProject/README.md

 #Employee-management-system
-Data base task with SQL and C# for BST university
+Data Base Project with SQL Server and C# to create Employee Management System.
+This Project of Data base Lecture for Faculty.